federgraph/fleetrace-delphi/README.md

 I have put the .dproj into gitignore.
-Delphi will recreate it locally from the dpr,
-But it does not restore the original new-project-default for the output dirs.
+Delphi will recreate it locally from the dpr, but it does not restore the original-new-project-default value for the output dirs.

 #### About res files